rotsix/dotfiles/README.md

 I've been managing my dot-files for a few years, and so always did everything I could to ease their management.
 I finally started liking the way I manage them.

-My main goal is to set-up a new machine quickly, and with the least human-interaction.
+My main goal is to set up a new machine quickly, and with the least human-interaction.
 I also want my dot-files to be portable and easily deployed on different environments.

 I previously used a Makefile to manage everything, but the more I added files and configurations, the more it became uglier and uglier.